bytes-zone/bytes-zone/content/posts/learning-requires-effort.md

 It's natural for me to try and find the perfect resource when what I actually need to just get into the work of effortful learning as quickly as I can.

 I've seen this show up in several ways.
-The first is conflating collecting information with learning.
+The first is conflating building a collection with learning.
-Computers are great at storing information: web pages, PDFs, videos, etc.
-But where's the learning effort in collecting information from other people?
+Where's the learning effort in just collecting information from other people, whether papers, conference talks, or blog posts?
-If you're not putting in the effort to connect new stuff to what you already know, you're just playing gotta-catch-em-all with papers!
+If you're not putting in the effort to connect new stuff to what you already know, you're just playing gotta-catch-em-all with PDFs!

 The second is similar, but a little more specific: using other people's flashcards.
 I've seen quite a few places where you can download flashcard decks for various computer science concepts.
 At first glace, that seems fine, but where's the learning there?
-It's certainly a lot of *effort* to memorize a flashcard deck by rote, but that effort makes you learn the deck, not the subject.
+It's certainly a lot of *effort* to memorize a flashcard deck by rote, but it's the kind of effort that makes you learn the deck, not the subject.
 Making flashcards, on the other hand, can actually create connections as you think about how best to structure the subject in flashcard form.

 ## Put It All Together

-So, if learning requires effort, how can we make ourselves learn?
+So, if learning requires effort, how can we learn?
-Simple: you've just got to put in the effort.
+Simple: just put in the effort.

-But, not so simple: what effort is *right for you and for what you're learning*?
+But, oops, it's actually not so simple: *what* effort?
+What's right for you and for what you're learning?
 If you just thrash and flail, by trying things that are way beyond your current skill or level of understanding, you won't actually learn much.
 To be effective, the things you're trying to learn have to be just beyond what you can do already (in the [zone of proximal development](https://en.wikipedia.org/wiki/Zone_of_proximal_development).)